AlexanderJCS/dsb-plugin/INSTALLATION.md

 # Installation

+This guide is written for the Windows operating system.
+Linux users will need to install manually.

 Ensure that Dragonfly 2024.1 is installed.
 Close all Dragonfly windows.

-> 💡 **Note:** If you are installing plugin with a  version of Dragonfly different from 2024.1: (1) the plugin is not guaranteed to work correctly; (2) the plugin must be installed manually or the `DRAGONFLY_INSTALL_PATH` variable must be updated accordingly in the installation script.
+> 💡 **Note:** If you are installing the plugin with a  version of Dragonfly different from 2024.1: (1) the plugin is not guaranteed to work correctly; (2) the plugin must be installed manually or the `DRAGONFLY_INSTALL_PATH` variable must be updated accordingly in the installation script.

 ## Downloading the Latest Release